LaQuay/marcvila.me/_hackathons/ionic-fib-hackupc-2017w.md

 - Authenticating with OAuth v2.
 - Shows the user day planning.
 - Shows the user alerts.
 - Calendar which gives the opportunity to the user to select the subjects that he wants to study the current academic year.
 The algorithm reports the user one of the bests combinations.
-Combination based in: less overlap, less 'dead hours', ... .
+Combination based in less overlap, less 'dead hours', ...

 <div style="text-align: center;">
 <img style="margin: 0 !important; float: left" src="/assets/img/hackathons/hackupc_2017_w/screen1.jpg" width="320"/>